Pedro-V/divcon/README.md

-# Projeto Final de POO - Dividindo as contas - DivCon
+# Dividindo as contas - DivCon

 ## Objetivo